ibz0q/lovelace-bg-animation/README.md

 A small Lovelace plugin that replaces the background with an animated one, various animations available.

-## 🎀 Tribute to the artists
+## 🎀 Tributes

 The repo features the following artists with incredible works they've shared on the web.
-Please support them.
 In order featured works in this repo.

+#### Artists featured

  - Ben Matthews (7)
  - Matei Copot (6)